The infant skin barrier

 Parents should be advised that they could use a gentle and non-medicated baby wipe to clean babies’ skin once they are at least 4 weeks old.
 WaterWipes are a good non-medicated wipe option as they contain minimal ingredients, are made from 99.9% high purity water and a drop of Fruit Extract.
-WaterWipes are the world’s purest baby wipes and have been specifically developed to be as mild and pure as cotton wool and water, and provide safe cleansing for the most delicate newborn skin and are so gentle they can also be used on premature babies.
+WaterWipes have been specifically developed to be as mild and pure as cotton wool and water, and provide safe cleansing for the most delicate new-born skin and are so gentle they can also be used on premature babies.

 Care of the umbilical cord